FrazB/Data-Science/Kaggle/certs/README.md

 # Kaggle certs
 ***
-This contains the certificates from competed Kaggle courses.
+This contains my certificates from competed Kaggle courses.